 - 1 ¾ cups cake flour (sub all-purpose)

 - ¾ cup soy milk or preferred milk

-- ⅓ cup grapeseed oil or any neutral-flavored oil (avocado, sunflower, etc.)
+- ⅓ cup canola oil or any neutral-flavored oil (avocado, sunflower, etc.)

 - 1 cup granulated sugar